 We have sourced a Free-Range and Air-Chilled Turkey Breast.
 We will first brine overnight and then Sous Vide the Turkey Breast so it will be moist and succulent.
 The Turkey is to be reheated in the Velouté sauce, which is a fancy French name for gravy (makes us sound more sophisticated).
 The turkey will be served with Creamy Mashed Potatoes.
 Lastly, the Broccoli Rabe will be sauteed in garlic and olive oil.
-The dinner will be accompanied with a Cranberry Compote, which is fruit cooked with sugar and spices.
-As an add-on, we will be offering a Persimmon Salad With Honey Goat Cheese, Pomegranate, and Walnuts.
+The dinner will be accompanied with a Cherry Compote, which is the fruit cooked with sugar and spices.

 Cold Water Bath or Air Chilling - which is best?
 This refers to the two methods of reducing the poultry to a safe storage temperature after slaughter.
 No doubt you have seen poultry in the grocery store labeled “Air Chilled.”
 These are typically the free range and organic types, as most industrially U.S. produced poultry are water-chilled.
 As you can imagine, this procedure will add water to the bird, with USDA regulations limiting the added weight to 5-12%.
 By contrast, European produced poultry is almost all air chilled, which actually dehydrates the poultry slightly and concentrates the natural flavor.
 We only buy air chilled poultry.